Coed Hills

-Coed Hills Rural Artspace is situated close to the village of St Hilary in the Vale of Glamorgan, approximately 8 mi west of Cardiff.
+Coed Hills Rural Artspace is a sustainable community close to the village of St Hilary in the Vale of Glamorgan, Wales, approximately 8 mi west of Cardiff.

 Set in 180 acre of woodland and pasture, the Artspace was established in 1997 and is designed following principles of low impact development, aiming to combine creativity with sustainability.
-We have an 8-acre market garden and a 2-acre forest garden on site, and host conferences, courses and events.
-They run a selection of courses for the 'Growing the Future' scheme along with a wide number of events, including private hire for a number of purposes such as weddings.
+There is an 8-acre market garden and a 2-acre forest garden, and the site is a venue for conferences, courses, weddings and events.
 The site is seasonally open to visitors and guided tours, and provides an educational resource via workshops that are run for schools, colleges and groups.